1869 Princeton vs. Rutgers football game

-The 1869 Princeton vs. Rutgers football game was played between Princeton and Rutgers on November 6, 1869.
-The rules governing play were based on the London Football Association's 1863 rules that disallowed carrying or throwing the ball.
-Therefore, the game more closely resembled soccer than gridiron football.
-Moreover, the match was played with a soccer ball.
-As a result, it is considered the first collegiate soccer match and the birth of soccer in the United States.

-Because gridiron football developed from the rules of association football and rugby football, many also consider the game played on November 6 to be the first gridiron game and the first collegiate football game.
+The 1869 Princeton vs. Rutgers football game was played between teams from Rutgers College, now Rutgers University, and the College of New Jersey, now Princeton University, on November 6, 1869.
+The rules governing play were based on the London-based Football Association's 1863 rules that disallowed carrying or throwing the ball making it the first intercollegiate soccer game in the United States.
+Additionally, because gridiron football developed from the rules of association football and rugby football, many also consider the game played on November 6 to be the first gridiron game and the first collegiate American football game.
 Rutgers won the game 6–4.